kesselborn/conex/README.md

 - close Firefox Quantum
 - open Firefox ESR
 - if you see tab groups in your addon section but it is disabled, please do the following:
-    - open `about:config` and acknowledge the warning.
+    - open the url `about:config` and acknowledge the warning.
 Change the following settings:

             xpinstall.signatures.required: false